 Once an Exploratory Well is commenced, the Operator shall drill the well with due diligence to its Objective Depth, subject to:

-(a) all supplemental AFEs required under Article 6.2.2 (Supplemental AFEs ),
+(a) all supplemental AFEs required under Article 6.2.2 (Supplemental AFEs ), or

-(b) the Operator encountering mechanical difficulties, uncontrolled influx of subsurface water, loss of well control, abnormal well or formation pressures, pressured or heaving shale, granite or other practicably impenetrable substances, or other similar conditions in the well bore or damage to the well bore that, in the Operator’s sole opinion, render further well operations impractical, and
+(b) the Operator encountering mechanical difficulties, uncontrolled influx of subsurface water, loss of well control, abnormal well or formation pressures, pressured or heaving shale, granite or other practicably impenetrable substances, or other similar conditions in the well bore or damage to the well bore that, in the Operator’s sole opinion, render further well operations impractical, or

 (c) the unanimous agreement of the Participating Parties to cease drilling an Exploratory Well before reaching Objective Depth.

-If an Exploratory Well is abandoned due to the conditions described under Article 10.1.4(b), then any Participating Party in the abandoned Exploratory Well may, within _________ (__) days after abandonment of that Exploratory Well, propose the drilling of a substitute well for the abandoned Exploratory Well by giving notice of the proposal (along with the associated AFE and Well Plan) to all other Participating Parties in the abandoned Exploratory Well, and that proposal requires approval by Election of the Participating Parties in the abandoned Exploratory Well.
+If the decision is made to abandon an Exploratory Well due to the conditions described under Article 10.1.5(b), then the Operator has the exclusive right to (i) propose a substitute well while the drilling rig is on location, proposed to be commenced after abandoning the Exploratory Well and prior to rig release; or (ii) release the drilling rig after abandoning the Exploratory Well.
+In the event of (ii), the Operator has the exclusive right to propose a substitute Exploratory Well within ___ days from rig release.
+Thereafter, any Participating Party in the abandoned Exploratory Well may propose the drilling of a substitute well for the abandoned Exploratory Well by giving notice of the proposal (along with the associated AFE and Well Plan) to all other Participating Parties in the abandoned Exploratory Well, and that proposal requires approval by Election of the Participating Parties in the abandoned Exploratory Well.
 Notwithstanding any contrary provision of Article 10.4 (Conclusion of Exploratory Operations), the substitute well shall be an Exploratory Well.
 The Well Plan for the substitute Exploratory Well shall be substantially the same as the Well Plan for the abandoned Exploratory Well and shall also take into account the conditions that rendered further drilling of the abandoned Exploratory Well impractical.

-[Optional provision; check if the following paragraph is to be applicable.]

-If the bottomhole location is moved more than _________ feet (_____’), each Non-Participating Party in the abandoned well may, for a period of ___________ (____) days after receipt of the approved substitute Exploratory Well proposal and its associated AFE, notify the Operator, in writing, that it will participate in the substitute Exploratory Well.
-If the Non-Participating Party forfeited and assigned its right, title, and interest in the Contract Area by not participating in the abandoned Exploratory Well, then within thirty (30) days after the Operator's receipt of the Non-Participating Party's participation notification under this Agreement, the Participating Parties in the abandoned Exploratory Well shall assign to the Non-Participating Party one hundred percent (100%) of the Non-Participating Party’s former Working Interest in the Contract Area.

 Each Non-Participating Party in a substitute Exploratory Well or an approved supplemental AFE for an Exploratory Well will be subject to either an acreage forfeiture or Hydrocarbon Recoupment, as provided in Article 16 (Non-Consent Operations).

 Exploratory Operations at Objective Depth